The EAJS has received funds from the Toshiba International Foundation to support delegate attendance.

 - Only those earning €1200 or less net income (= after deduction of taxes and social security contributions) per month may apply.

-- Preference will be given to early career scholars (PhD candidates, postdocs, or assistant professors), panel convenors and paper presenters.
+- In the selection of those to be funded, delegates who are early career scholars (PhD candidates, postdocs, or assistant professors) and who convene a workshop or give a lecture are strongly preferred.
 Demonstration of other partial sources of funds by the applicant will be viewed in a positive light.

 - Please keep your 'other information' concise.
 Details about your paper, how important this conference is to your career, etc. are not helpful.
 Keep to facts regarding alternate sources of funding, how much funding would be helpful to you etc.